Tuition Payment Plan (TPP)

 - Tuition Payment Plans are available for undergraduate and graduate students

 If the beneficiary attends The University of Tampa, the Florida Prepaid College Plan will transfer an amount equal to the value of the prepaid plan(s) at the time of enrollment.
 The State determines the value of the plan at the beginning of each academic year, typically notifying schools in August.
-The Bursar's Office will credit the student's UT account using an estimated amount (equal to the value of the plan in the current academic year) and adjust the credit once the new value is announced by the State.
-The State may adjust the value of the pre-paid plan mid-year for the upcoming semester without prior notice.
+The Bursar's Office will credit the student's account using an estimated amount (equal to the value of the current academic year plan) and adjust the amount once the new value has been announced.
+The State may adjust the value of Florida Prepaid mid-year without prior notice.

-To use the prepaid plan at The University of Tampa, a Transfer Form must be completed.
+To utilize the Florida Prepaid College plan at The University of Tampa, a transfer form must be completed.
 The plan will pay the same rate it pays a public college in Florida.
-However, because private Florida colleges are typically more expensive, the prepaid plan will not cover the total cost.
-Request a Transfer Form or call (800) 552-GRAD (4723).
+However, because private Florida college tuition cost are more expensive, the prepaid plan will not cover the total costs.
+For additional information, contact Florida Prepaid College Program at (800) 552- GRAD (4723).

 If you do not have access to SpartanWeb, payments can be made at Cashnet.
 From this site, you can login with the student ID number and last name of the student.

 International Payments (Wire Transfer, Foreign Credit/Debit Cards)